-According to IISR, you can expect to yield around 1250 kilogram of dry nuts per acre from the 8th year after planting.
+According to IISR, you may expect to yield around 1250 kilogram of dry nuts per acre from the 8th year after planting.

-If you live in an area with rubber plantations, you might also be thinking of this.
+If you live in an area with rubber plantations, you might also be thinking of this possibility.
 So for curiosity’s sake, I did some quick calculations to get a rough estimate based on my own experiences and facts.

-Note: These calculations are based on my understandings only.
+Disclaimer: These calculations are based on my understandings only.
 It is not definitive and can vary greatly depending on numerous factors.
-There are people who know about it better than me.
+There may be people who know about it better than me.